 - What is your cancellation policy?

-The cost of problem-solving therapy can range from $25 to $150 depending on the number of sessions required, severity of symptoms, the type of practice, geographic location, and provider’s experience level.
+The cost of problem-solving therapy can range from $25 to $150 depending on the number of sessions required, severity of symptoms, type of practice, geographic location, and provider’s experience level.
 However, if your insurance provider covers behavioral health, the out-of-pocket costs per session may be much lower.
-PST is also supported by Medicare for use by professionally-trained general health practitioners.1
+Medicare supports PST through professionally trained general health practitioners.1

 What to Expect at Your First PST Session